What Finish To Use For Wooden Coasters?

 It will fully penetrate wood and provide strong protection against the elements.
 It should be used only on bare wood or wood that has already been oiled.
 It’s easy to apply with either a brush or a cloth and will bring out the natural color and grain of the wood.

-However, it takes a long time to dry, and this is the biggest knock on the use of raw linseed oil.
-To speed up the drying time, “boiled” linseed oil was developed.
-Raw linseed oil is mixed with oil that has had hot air forced through it, and then further processed by adding metallic thinners that enhance drying time, reducing it from 1-2 months down to 1-3 days, depending on the surrounding environment.
+However, it takes a long time to dry, which is the biggest knock on using raw linseed oil.
+Boiled linseed oil was developed to speed up the drying time.
+Raw linseed oil is mixed with oil with hot air forced through it and then further processed by adding metallic thinners that enhance drying time, reducing it from 1-2 months to 1-3 days, depending on the surrounding environment.

 Tung Oil